Christol-Jalen/auto-nav-rough-terrain/readme.md

 # Autonomous Robot Navigation in Rough Terrain

 ## Overview
 The aim of this project is to demo a husky robot working in a construction site, moving from point A to point B.The construction site has minor bumps and obstables.
-The husky robot is equipped with a Realsense D435 depth camera for 3D mapping and a Hokuyo UST10 lidar for locolization.
 The path is planned using MATLAB, and the control is realised by Simulink-Gazebo co-simulation.
+The husky robot is equipped with the following sensors:

+• A Realsense D435 depth camera

+• A Hokuyo UST10 lidar

 <div style="display: flex; justify-content: center;">
   <img src="./images/robot.png" alt="Image" style="width: 70%;"/>